World Book Capital: Wrocław 2016

-During the World Book and Copyright Day, on April 23, the event “European Literature Night” took place, which launched a special edition due to World Book Capital celebrations with a focus on William Shakespeare.
+During the World Book and Copyright Day, on April 23, the event "European Literature Night" took place, which launched a special edition due to World Book Capital celebrations with a focus on William Shakespeare.
 Excerpts from his works were read and interpreted in places all around the city by renown Polish actors, like: Ewa Skibińska, Magdalena Cielecka, Jan Nowicki, Arkadiusz Jakubik and Bartosz Porczyk.

-The Polish city of Wroclaw also launched a composition competition in order to create a "world book anthem".
+The Polish city of Wrocław also launched a composition competition in order to create a "world book anthem".
 This book hymn featured the words from the work of Tadeusz Rozewicz, the "Petit cheveu du poète".
-Tadeusz Rozewicz, the polish poet and playwright, died in Wroclaw in 2014.
+Tadeusz Rozewicz, the polish poet and playwright, died in Wrocław in 2014.
 His work was translated into hundreds of languages.